alexmacarthur/picperf-wordpress/README.md

 ## Usage

-This plugin will automatically prefix every URL found in an image tag with the PicPerf host, allowing it to be optimized, reformatted, and globally cached.
+This plugin will automatically prefix every URL found in images, style tags, inline styles, and data attributes with `https://picperf.io`, allowing it to be optimized, reformatted, and globally cached.
 By default, it'll impact every image that's rendered in the final HTML output of your page.

 ### Changing Transformation Scope